TheDoka/Hash_Decryptor/README.md

 With an easier encryption, MD5, it took around 2 minutes to translate 14M passwords resulting a 600mo file.

-For searching hashes, searching 10k hashes in 63M hashes database.
-It took around 8 secondes to finish all comparisons!
-Searching 1M hashes in the 63M database took 1 minutes to complete!

-Otherwise using low memory mode, comparing 2.5K hashes to a 63M hashes database, so 157 billions of operations took about one hour.
+Comparing 2.5K hashes to a 63M hashes database, so 157 billions of operations took about one hour.
 Note that you don't always need to compare the whole database, if there no hashes left.

 By the way you may encounter UI issues due of the progressbar, just increase the window size a bit.